Alvinella pompejana: Biology

+Pompeii worms form large, aggregate colonies enclosed in long tubes.
+Attaching themselves to black smokers, the worms have been found to thrive at sustained temperatures of from 45 to 60 C and even 105 °C for a short time, making the Pompeii worm the most heat-tolerant complex animal known to science after tardigrades (or water bears), which are able to survive temperatures over 150 °C. Pompeii worms simultaneously keep their heads (including the gills) in much cooler water while their tails are exposed to hot water.
+Since their internal temperature has yet to be measured, a Pompeii worm may survive exposure to hot water by dissipating heat through its head to keep its internal temperature within the realm previously known to be compatible with animal survival.

-The Pompeii worm feeds upon chemosynthetic bacteria, using retractable, ciliated feeding tentacles to scoop them up or absorbing their organic matter within the hydrothermal vent fluid.
+The Pompeii worm feeds upon their chemosynthetic bacteria, using retractable, ciliated feeding tentacles to scoop them up or absorbing their organic matter within the hydrothermal vent fluid.
 These tentacles are coated with 4 types of secretory cells along the entire epidermis.
-The tentacle's muscle cells seem to be filled with homogenous blood cells and individual hat-shaped cells, the hat-shaped cells have a condensed nucleus and it is hypothesised that these are heavily modified sperm cells.
+The tentacle's muscle cells seem to be filled with homogenous blood cells and individual hat-shaped cells, the hat-shaped cells have a condensed nucleus and it is hypothesized that these are heavily modified sperm cells.

-The gills of A. pompejana are pinnate with many thin outgrowths.
-This organ is ultrastructurally similar to the gills of terebellidae and the epidermis is irregularly folded inwards.
-This gives the blood access to a space very close to the skin of A. pompejana, thus allowing more effective oxygen diffusion.
-Secretory cells of the goblet type have also been observed, along with hairlike receptor cells known as bipolar ciliary receptor cells.
-It is important to note that the Pompeii worm's epibiotic bacteria are absent from both the gills and tentacles.